 Implementation of (#3311)channel usage is optional for a WNM STA.
 A STA that implements (#3311)channel usage has dot11ChannelUsageImplemented equal to true.
 When dot11ChannelUsageImplemented is true, dot11WirelessManagementImplemented shall be true, or the STA shall support(#546) acting as an S-AP within a CCSS.
 A STA with dot11ChannelUsageActivated equal to true shall support channel usage and shall set to 1 the Channel Usage field of the Extended Capabilities elements that it transmits.

-(#1024)(#3145)A TWT agreement that is established between a STA and its associated AP, by exchanging Channel Usage Request and Response frames, is referred to as (#3150)a peer-to-peer TWT agreement and the corresponding TWT schedules are referred to as (#3150) peer-to-peer TWT schedules. (#3145)In this case, the Channel Usage element carried in the Channel Usage Request and Response frames may:
+(#1024)(#3145)A TWT agreement that is established between a STA and its associated AP, by exchanging Channel Usage Request and Response frames, is referred to as (#3150)an unavailability notification and the corresponding TWT schedules are referred to as (#3150) unavailability schedules. (#3145)In this case, the Channel Usage element carried in the Channel Usage Request and Response frames may:

 include a single Channel Entry field with Operating Class and Channel field(s) that are different from the associated AP's BSS channel, or